File: GBEE - Staff Use of Technology

 Vandalism will result in cancellation of privileges and may result in school disciplinary action and/or legal action.
 Vandalism is defined as any malicious or intentional attempt to harm, destroy, modify, abuse or disrupt operation of any network within the school district or any network connected to the Internet, operation of any form of electronic communications, the data contained on any network or electronic communications, the data of another user, usage by another user, or district technology device.
 This includes, but is not limited to, the uploading or creation of computer viruses and the use of encryption software.

-Staff member use is a privilege
+Staff Member Use is a Privilege

-Use of the Internet and electronic communications demands personal responsibility and an understanding of the acceptable and unacceptable uses of such tools.
-Staff member use of the Internet, electronic communications and district technology devices is a privilege, not a right.
-Failure to follow the use procedures contained in this policy shall result in the loss of the privilege to use these tools and restitution for costs associated with damages, and may result in disciplinary action and/or legal action.
+Use of technology demands personal responsibility and an understanding of the acceptable and unacceptable uses of such tools.
+Staff member use of technology and district technology devices is a privilege, not a right.
+Failure to follow the use procedures contained in this policy will result in the loss of the privilege to use these tools and restitution for costs associated with damages, and may result in disciplinary action and/or legal action.
 The school district may deny, revoke or suspend access to district technology or close accounts at any time.

 (Adoption date)